10 Awesome, Family-Friendly, All-Inclusive Caribbean Getaways For The Winter! (Part 1)

 A Note About Palm Trees

 The list of palms is quite long and here too, you really need to do your research.
 Some palms are cold tolerant and others are not.
-We had 2 beautiful Washingtonias by our pool that over 20 years, grew to a height of 50 feet.
+We had 2 beautiful Washingtonias by our pool which are cold tolerant that over 20 years, grew to a height of 50 feet.
 These are the same palm trees that Los Angeles is famous for which grow incredibly tall (think Beverly Hills and Hollywood).
 We had them trimmed and cleaned each May prior to hurricane season and we loved them.
 We knew they wouldn't last forever like they do in California because here in Houston, they would either get hit by lightning at some point or they would come down in a hurricane.
 But it wasn't either of those that took them.
 It was the big freeze in February 2021 when nighttime temps went down to 12 degrees and the daytime highs didn't get above 15.
 That lasted for 2 nights and 3 days.
 The trees froze and we had to have them removed.
+Those 2 trees survived many winters with occasional nights down into the upper teens and low 20's.
+Other than some damage to their leaves, they were fine.
+But they couldn't handle the big freeze in 2021.
 It was quite sad and we still miss them.

-The point here is just know that unless you live in a true tropical climate (for the US that is either in the greater Miami area or in Hawaii), it only takes one abnormally cold winter to kill off trees and plants which you have had for many years.
+The point here is just know that unless you live in a true tropical climate (which for the US is only either the greater Miami area and Hawaii), it only takes one abnormally cold winter to kill off trees and plants which you have had for many years.

 Photo Credit: Proven Winners